ruanbekker/docker-bitcoind/README.md

 This is a bitcoin testnet and has been setup with weak authentication and allows public access should the node be in a public subnet.

-## Pre-Requisites
+## Boot Monitoring Stack

-Boot the monitoring stack:
+The bitcoin stack has a dependency on the monitoring network, so you would need to boot the monitoring stack:

 ```bash
 cd observability